devrafcks/devrafcks/ReadMe.md

 <p>
-  I hold a technical degree in <strong>Internet Informatics</strong> from ETEC and I am currently pursuing a Bachelor's in <strong>Computer Science</strong>.
+  I hold a technical degree in <strong>Internet Informatics</strong> from ETEC and I am currently pursuing a Bachelor's in <strong>Software Engineer</strong>.
 </p>

 <blockquote>